katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

 At this stage, we know that the problem persists in the latest version and is not caused by any of your customizations.
-However, the problem might result from a small typo or a syntactical error in a configuration file, e.g. `mkdocs.yml`.
+However, the problem might result from a small typo or a syntactical error in a configuration file, e.g., `mkdocs.yml`.

 Now, before you go through the trouble of creating a bug report that is answered and closed right away with a link to the relevant documentation section or